 It’s best not to make changes based on only low visibility.
 Instead, you’ll want to look at this metric in conjunction with other indicators, like average position (see below).

-In the example below, we see that visibility is low for [pixel tracking] but that average position is 1.1.
+In the example below, we see that visibility is low for social media icons but that average position is 1.5.
 In such a case, increasing the bid is not likely going to improve visibility as the average position is already one.

-In the example below for [pixel tracking], we see that both visibility and average position are low (40 percent and 5.6 respectively), and relevance is not low or very low.
+In the example below for apparel fulfillment, we see that both visibility and average position are low (50.00 and 5.6 respectively), and relevance is medium.
 In such cases, increasing your bid is likely to have an impact on visibility.

 Poor average position